Wymann/OWBarChartView/README.md

         _barChart.YAsixFont = [UIFont systemFontOfSize:12.0];
         [self.view addSubview:_barChart];

 If you still dont understand, please check the code in the Demo.
-If you find anrthing wrong, feel free to correct me.
+If you find anything wrong, feel free to correct me.
 ---By a rookie.